ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 ~~~~
 {: #piggybacked-dtls13 title="Piggybacked DTLS-SRTP Negotiation (TLS 1.3)"}

-Alice cannot send any sooner than with TLS 1.2
+Alice cannot send any sooner than with DTLS 1.2
 because sending at the point when she receives Bob's first
 message is already optimal.
 However, Bob can shave off yet another
 round trip because he can send immediately upon receiving Alice's